patriciogonzalezvivo/eyeo16/README.md

 ![communitas](imgs/communitas.png)

 Note:
-...in Interactivos I work in a colective drawing installation.
-The idea was to make a ritual around device that produces interaction between people and not alienation. from that I learn that technology has too much gravity.
+...with the kids in mind, at Interactivos I worked on a collective drawing installation.
+I made a device to try to promote interaction between people instead of alienation.

+**from that I learn that technology has too much gravity.
 Adults were interacting in polites ways, almost with fear to break it...
 While kids were to discharge all their energy and anxiety.
-This exploration led to efecto mariposa
+This exploration led to efecto mariposa**

 --